Naughty-Mireill/Chatsound/README.md

 6: now try to chat! awesome pop!!

 issue:
-  - default config is broken :/
+  - default config is broken :/ (maibe)
-  - only same world players can listen player chat sound (update soon!)
   - i am using for code on chat event. it cause lagg everything :/

+fixed when 2016/03/02/22:48

+ - groupsound issue
+ - now we can listen sound every world (serverwide)